-- 2 The aims of the SEND policy and practice in this school are: - To ensure high aspirations for every SEND student. - To ensure that all students meet their individual progress milestones, which will allow them to achieve appropriate educational outcomes and move onto further education and employment. - To ensure that parents of SEND students are kept fully informed of their child's progress and attainment. - To ensure that all students have access to a broad and balanced curriculum through high quality inclusive teaching. - To ensure their schools provision for SEND students is based on a careful analysis of needs and is monitored. - To provide an appropriate curriculum with at least good teaching. - To ensure the identification of all students requiring SEND provision as early as possible in their school career. - To ensure that SEND students are engaged with the full range of activities on offer. - To ensure that SEND students are involved, where practicable, in decisions affecting their future SEND provision. - To ensure the school's leadership team consider how to make the best provision for SEND students and effectively respond to the changing landscape. - 3 Also, in light of The SEND Code of Practice and requirements of The Equality Act 2010, which places a duty to promote disability equality on all public bodies, President Kennedy School has due regard for the need to: - Eliminate direct or indirect discrimination - Eliminate harassment or victimisation related to a disability - Make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled children and young people are not at a substantial disadvantage compared with their peers.
+- 2 The aims of the SEND policy and practice in this school are: - To ensure high aspirations for every student with SEND. - To ensure that all students meet their individual progress milestones, which will allow them to achieve appropriate educational outcomes and move onto further education and employment. - To ensure that parents of students with SEND are kept fully informed of their child's progress and attainment. - To ensure that all students have access to a broad and balanced curriculum through high quality inclusive teaching. - To ensure their schools provision for students with SEND is based on a careful analysis of needs and is monitored. - To provide an appropriate curriculum with at least good teaching. - To ensure the identification of all students requiring additional provision to support their SEND needs as early as possible in their school career. - To ensure that students with SEND are engaged with the full range of activities on offer. - To ensure that students with SEND are involved, where practicable, in decisions affecting their future provision. - To ensure the school's leadership team consider how to make the best provision for students with SEND and effectively respond to the changing landscape. - 3 Also, in light of The SEND Code of Practice and requirements of The Equality Act 2010, which places a duty to promote disability equality on all public bodies, President Kennedy School has due regard for the need to: - Eliminate direct or indirect discrimination - Eliminate harassment or victimisation related to a disability - Make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled children and young people are not at a substantial disadvantage compared with their peers.
 This duty is anticipatory - it requires thought to be given in advance to what disabled children and young people might require and what adjustments might need to be made to prevent that disadvantage